Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 including non-integer values,
 requires resampling as well.
 For example,
-left-shfting by a quarter pixel will resample the image at the input samples’ positions minus 0.25.[^2] This also means that, unless a [interpolative filter](#interpolation-filters) is used, even shifting by integer amounts will alter the image.
+left-shifting by a quarter pixel will resample the image at the input samples’ positions minus 0.25.[^3] This also means that, unless a [interpolative filter](#interpolation-filters) is used, even shifting by integer amounts will alter the image.